Taitava/obsidian-shellcommands/README.md

 3. Head to *Shell commands* settings tab.
 4. All commands will be run in a certain directory.
 By default, it's your vault's base directory.
 If you want to run the commands in some other directory, you can type it in the *Working directory* field.
 5. Define one or more commands by clicking the *New command* button and entering a command.
 Read variable usage instructions in the settings panel if you need them.
+6. For advanced settings, such as a command alias name that appears in the command palette instead of the actual shell command, or an ability to direct command output to a currently active note, click a small gear icon next to the shell command.
-6. All commands that you have defined, will be added to Obsidian's command palette.
+7. All commands that you have defined, will be added to Obsidian's command palette.
 You can execute them from there (by hitting `Ctrl/Cmd + P` and searching for your command) or you can define a hotkey for each individual command in Obsidian's Hotkeys settings tab.

 ## Usage examples